-Rodrigo Duterte pardons US marine for transgender killing | DW | 07.09.2020
+Rodrigo Duterte pardons US Marine for transgender killing | DW | 07.09.2020

 Duterte, known to be a vocal critic of US security policies, made the surprising announcement on Monday, adding: "If there is a time where you are called upon to be fair, be fair."

-Laude's family, as well as the LGBT community, condemned Duterte's decision as a grave injustice, family lawyer Virginia Suarez said.
+Laude's family, as well as the LGBT community, have condemned Duterte's decision and called it a grave injustice, family lawyer Virginia Suarez said.

 Read more: Coronavirus makes life more difficult for Pakistan's transgender community